chpau/relay-race-madrid/README.md

 ## 1 - Project Manager

-Create a project in DSX (Data Science Project)
+Create a project in DSX (-Data Science Project-)

 ![im](images/new_project_dsx.png)

 Add each team member as a collaborator, giving her/him full admin rights.
 Go to **Collaborators** and **Add Collaborator**.
 You need the email address for each collaborator.
+Collaborators can edit data, notebooks and more.

 ![im](images/add_collaborator.png)

 ## 2 - Data Uploader

-- Tell the Project Manager your email, she/he needs this to add you to the page.
+- Tell the Project Manager your email, she/he needs this to add you to the Project Page.
 - Download the Data from this Repository (Data folder), `madrid_test.csv.csv` & `madrid_train.csv`
-- If you are added, add the data to the project.
+- If you are added to the Project, add the data to the project.
 Go to "Assets" and upload the data.

 ![im](images/load_data.png)

 ## 3 - Notebook Uploader

-- Tell the Project Manager your email, she/he needs this to add you to the page.
+- Tell the Project Manager your email, she/he needs this to add you to the Project page.
 - Download the .ipynb from this Repository (Notebook folder), `Madrid Houses.ipynb`
 - If you are added, add the notebook to the project.
-Go to "Assets" > "New Notebook"
+Go to "Assets" > "New Notebook" > "From File"
 - use "Default Python 3.5 Free (1 vCPU and 4 GB RAM)"

 ![im](images/new_notebook_environment.png)

 ## 4, 5, 6... - All other members

-- Tell the Project Manager your email, she/he needs this to add you to the page.
+- Tell the Project Manager your email, she/he needs this to add you to the Project page.
-- Give coffee or tea to team members and class instructor
 - Take a look at the data, think of what model you would apply to predict price.
 The data was collected from https://www.fotocasa.es/en/.
+- Feel free to create your own Project to try out a wacky idea.

 ## Everybody - Start creating a daffy Model!